Opportunities

 Elmhurst takes complaints very seriously.
 As a Government approved accreditation body our members must meet compliance standards for the quality of energy certificates.
 We complete compliance checks on a regular basis throughout the year, ensuring that quality energy and retrofit services are being delivered.

-Although we monitor our members, we are by no means an employer for them.
+Please note: Although we monitor our accredited members, we are by no means an employer for them.

 In the UK an Energy Certificate (more commonly known as an EPC) is required for all residential and commercial properties when they are placed on the market for sale or rent.
 This has been the case since 2007 and is covered in the Energy Performance of Buildings Regulation.